-Students sequence events in order, using everyday terms about the passing of time.
-They pose questions about the past and examine sources (physical and visual) to suggest answers to these questions.
-Students relate stories about life in the past, using a range of texts.
+Students sequence events in order, using a range of terms related to time.
+They pose questions about the past and use sources provided (physical, visual, oral) to answer these questions.
+They compare objects from the past and present.
+Students develop a narrative about the past using a range of texts.